Canary-Prism/minsweeper-java/README.md

 the library comes with a couple default solvers that have different skill levels in order to generate boards with specific a specific "difficulty"

-Solvers with "Only" in their names will not accept
+Solvers with "Only" in their names will not accept games that are solvable by the previous level of solver